Adam4lexander/Spoke/Docs/Core/05_FlushEngine.md

-# SpokeEngine
+# FlushEngine

-The `SpokeEngine` is an implementation of `ExecutionEngine`, whose behaviour is described in detail here: [Tree-Based Execution](./00_MentalModel.md#tree-based-execution).
-Therefore this page will only cover `SpokeEngine` specific behaviour that's not part of the base `ExecutionEngine`.
+The `FlushEngine` is an implementation of `SpokeEngine`, whose behaviour is described in detail here: [Tree-Based Execution](./00_MentalModel.md#tree-based-execution).
+Therefore this page will only cover `FlushEngine` specific behaviour that's not part of the base `SpokeEngine`.

-When epochs are attached to a call-tree, they schedule themselves on the nearest `ExecutionEngine`.
-Unless you're hacking deep in Spoke, this will be a `SpokeEngine`, and it will be hosted by the root node of the tree.
+When epochs are attached to a call-tree, they schedule themselves on the nearest `SpokeEngine`.
+Unless you're hacking deep in Spoke, this will be a `FlushEngine`, and it will be hosted by the root node of the tree.

 When the engine begins a flush, it will synchronously execute all scheduled epochs until nothing remains to be done.
 The engine can be configured to flush immediately when an epoch is scheduled, or it can be controlled manually.